nazirxz/Dontix_Project/README.md

 # Dontix_Project
 For my pcr fellas

-# How to install
+# How to install with ur own database
-1. First, Connect to firebase in android studio
+1. First delete the google-services.json in app/ur project
-2. then, Have a good presentation
+2. Then, connect to ur firebase